Title of Position: Deputy Director of Clinical Practice

-In short, this new position will work closely with the Director and clinical practice staff to plan, manage, and develop AACAP clinical practice priorities and committee projects across a range of matters of urgency to AACAP members.
-The new Deputy Director will manage a staff of two responsible to produce tangible products and results, while achieving AACAP's clinical practice goals and objectives.
-Outstanding leadership will be required through exercising good judgment, acting independently, and serving as part of a fast-paced team to shape and advance AACAP's clinical practice agenda, as well as managing the development of AACAP's signature practice management products.
-The new position interfaces with multiple outside stakeholders, policymakers, and regulators and strategizes on ways to increase non-dues revenues and Federal funding support for AACAP, its clinical practice products and programs.
+Summary Description: Works closely with Director and clinical practice staff to plan, manage, and develop AACAP clinical practice priorities and committee projects, with a focus on regulatory affairs, payment, coding, and quality issues.
+Manages the Clinical Practice Program Manager and Administrative Assistant to produce tangible products and results, while achieving AACAP’s clinical practice goals and objectives.
+Demonstrates leadership by exercising good judgment, acting independently, and serving as part of a fast-paced team to shape and advance AACAP’s clinical practice agenda, as well as strategically managing the development of AACAP’s signature practice management products.
+Maintains and develops relationships with multiple outside stakeholders, policymakers, payers, and regulators.
+Strategizes on ways to increase non-dues revenues and Federal funding support for AACAP, its clinical practice products and programs.
+Advances AACAP’s interests on other compelling clinical practice matters issues of concern to child and adolescent psychiatry, as assigned.

-- Leads and collaborates with AACAP members to advance key clinical practice committees, their work, programs and projects.
+- Collaborates with AACAP members to support clinical practice committees with the goal of advancing their work, programs, and projects.

-- Directs staff who supports AACAP advisors to CPT and RUC on key coding and payment issues unique to child and adolescent psychiatry.
+- Supports AACAP advisors to AMA, CPT and RUC on key coding and payment issues unique to child and adolescent psychiatry and staffs the Coding and Reimbursement Committee.

 - Reviews clinically-based federal regulations, drafts comments, coordinates with relevant committees or other experts for feedback, and finalizes formal communications for President’s review and submission by AACAP.